AyalMoran/CPP-Explainer/README.md

 # C++ Keyword Explainer

+Quit alt-tabbing to docs.
+Hover the scary words.
+Get the gist fast.

 Hover C/C++ keywords like `constexpr`, `static_cast`, `noexcept`, and more to see concise, implementation-oriented explanations — right in the editor.

 Status bar shows the current state.
 Toggle anytime with **Ctrl+Alt+E**.